springinwien/The-Fellowship-of-the-Code-2026/artifacts/artifact-2/artifact-2-deciding.md

 ## Flow
 The flow starts when a Fellowship member notices a dangerous situation.

 At this point, the user has to decide whether to send an emergency alert or not.
-This is the main decision in this feature.
+This is the main decision in the system.

-If the user sends the alert, the system shares their location and situation with the rest of the Fellowship.
-The others receive the alert and try to help.
-If they react fast enough, help arrives and the situation improves.
-If they are too late, the risk is still there.
+If the user chooses to send an alert, the system collects key information such as the user’s location and details about the danger.
+This data is then combined into an emergency alert package and sent to the user’s selected Fellowship contacts.

+If the sending process is successful, the alert is delivered.
+However, there is also a possibility that the sending fails due to technical issues.
+In this case, the system attempts to retry the transmission.
+If the retry is also unsuccessful, no alert is sent.

+When the alert is successfully sent, the system checks whether it is actually received by the contacts.
+If the alert is received, the contacts are informed and help is organized.

-If the user decides not to send the alert, no help is organized and the user has to deal with the situation alone, which increases the danger.
+If the user decides not to send the alert, no emergency message is created or transmitted.
+In this case, no help is organized through the system.
+The user continues without sending an alert, which results in no coordinated response from the Fellowship.

+Overall, the flow highlights both successful and unsuccessful communication paths.

-The flow is kept simple on purpose to clearly show the decision and its consequences.
+The flow is intentionally structured to clearly show the decision-making process and the possible outcomes of each path, including successful assistance, failed delivery, and no action taken.

 > [Flowchart](https://github.com/GollumGPT/The-Fellowship-of-the-Code-2026/blob/98deef6b4f65cc5421b61abba4f20a3eed2dc853/artifacts/artifact-2/src/mermaid.md)